 National Safe Haven Alliance Executive Director; Arizona Safe Baby Haven Foundation Board President, R.N., B.S.N, BTMC Pediatric Emergency R.N. and Banner Healthcare Safe Haven Coordinator

-Heather Burner has recently accepted the Executive Director position for the National Safe Haven Alliance after working with Arizona Safe Baby Haven for 7 years and as the Executive Director for over 4 years.
+As the Executive Director for the National Safe Haven Alliance, she leads an extraordinary team of leaders from across the country.
+After working with Arizona Safe Baby Haven for 7 years and as the Executive Director for over 4 years she was sought after to provide leadership and direction for NSHA.
 She is a wife, mother of 3 children, and grandmother.
 She has experienced the tragedy through the unnecessary death of a newborn firsthand, and this life changing event propelled her motivation to save the lives of precious newborns and help parents in desperation.

-Mr. Johnson joins the alliance in an effort to expand his experience as Executive Director of Arizona Safe Baby Haven Foundation.
-Mr. Johnson is a certified EMT-Paramedic in the State of Arizona and has over 9 years of experience in the emergency medical services system.
-Mr. Johnson currently works full time managing Communications and Marketing for a large children’s healthcare nonprofit agency serving children across Arizona.
-Mr. Johnson holds a B.S. in Exercise Science: Health Promotion from Arizona State University and is currently working on his Masters of Business Administration.
+Damien Johnson joined the alliance in an effort to expand his experience as Executive Director of Arizona Safe Baby Haven Foundation.
+Damien is a certified EMT-Paramedic in the State of Arizona and has over 9 years of experience in the emergency medical services system.
+Damien currently works full time managing Communications and Marketing for a large children’s healthcare nonprofit agency serving children across Arizona.
+Damien holds a B.S. in Exercise Science: Health Promotion and his Masters of Business Administration from Arizona State University.
 He joined the alliance in July of 2017.

 Jorden Anderson lives in Gilbert, Arizona and has served both the National Safe Haven Alliance and the Arizona Safe Baby Haven Foundation for a number of years.
 Jorden has her bachelors degree in Social Work and her duel masters degrees in Public Administration: Non-Profit Administration and Social Work: Policy, Advocacy, & Community from Arizona State University.